florianhartig/DHARMa/README.md

 citation("DHARMa")
 ```

-To fit a model, rum
+To fit a model (from any package supported by DHARMa), run

 ```{r}